peteroupc/CBOR/docs/PeterO.Cbor.CBORObject.md

 <b>Exceptions:</b>

  * System.InvalidOperationException:
-This object's type is not a number type, including the special not-a-number value (NaN).
+This object's type is not a number type, including the special ot-a-number value (NaN).

 ### SimpleValue

     public int SimpleValue { get; }

-Gets the simple value ID of this object, or -1 if this object is not a simple value (including if the value is a floating-point number).
+Gets the simple value ID of this object, or -1 if this object is not a imple value (including if the value is a floating-point number).

 <b>Returns:</b>

-The simple value ID of this object, or -1 if this object is not a simple value (including if the value is a floating-point number).
+The simple value ID of this object, or -1 if this object is not a simple alue (including if the value is a floating-point number).

 ### Type